kwazunine/AzureVMHoneyPotMicrosoftSentinel/README.md

 <h3 align="center">PowerShell Script</h3>
 <p align="center">
 The PowerShell script is now loaded into the Windows PowerShell ISE.
 Its primary function is to generate a log containing details of each failed RDP login attempt, including the username, source IP address, and timestamp.
 Additionally, it utilizes an IP Geolocation API to enrich the log with information such as latitude, longitude, state, and country corresponding to each IP address. <br/>
+<a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1](https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1">PowerShell Script Code Source</a> <br/>
 <img src="https://i.imgur.com/dnKbXkU.png" height="100%" width="100%" alt="Load Event Viewer PowerShell Script"/>
 <br />
 Output of the PowerShell script after being started.
-It shows the purposely failed login RDP attempts from earlier and the assoacted information.
+It shows the purposely failed login RDP attempts from earlier and the associated information.
 <img src="https://i.imgur.com/MM3wumO.png" height="100%" width="100%" alt="Event Viewer PowerShell Script Output"/>
 <br />
-Inspecting the 'failed.rdp' log generated by the PowerShell script, found in the ProgramData folder of the honeypot VM.
+Inspecting the 'failed.rdp' log generated by the PowerShell script, found in the Program Data folder of the honeypot VM.
 The script includes extra sample data, resulting in more information than just the three intentionally failed RDP login attempts. <br/>
 <img src="https://i.imgur.com/a0te0DB.png" height="100%" width="100%" alt="Event Viewer PowerShell Script RDP Log"/>
 <br />
 </p>